amberframework/docs/guides/controllers/params.md

 ### Field Validation Rules

-Amber has extrended the Crystal String and Number classes with additional methods to assit with better validation.
+Amber has extended the Crystal String and Number classes with additional methods to assist with better validation.

 | String                      | Number          |
 |-----------------------------|-----------------|